 Funding

-This study was by the European Union’s Horizon 2020 research and innovation program under ZIKAlliance [grant agreement no. 734548]Infravec2 [grant agreement no. 731060].
-MK supported fellowship funded by European Union’s Horizon 2020 research and innovation under the AIM COST action [grant agreement no. CA17108
+This study was funded by the European Union’s Horizon 2020 research and innovation program under the ZIKAlliance project [grant agreement no. 734548] and the Infravec2 project [grant agreement no. 731060].
+MK and TB were respectively supported by mobility fellowships funded by the European Union’s Horizon 2020 research and innovation under the AIM COST action [grant agreement no. CA17108] and the MSCA INOVEC project [grant agreement no. 101086257].
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.

 Supplementary materials

 Supplementary file 1 (.tiff image).
-Bioassays data from F1 and F2 offspring used to investigate the mode of inheritance of the resistance phenotype. crosses used to generate F1 and F2 individuals used for bioasays.
-Deltamethrin exposure conditions were 0.03% deltamethrin for 30 min for females and 0.015% deltamethrin for 25 min for males to account for their inherent lower insecticide tolerance.
+Bioassays data from F1 and F2 offspring used to investigate the mode of inheritance of the resistance phenotype.
+The reciprocal controlled crosses used to generate F1 and F2 individuals used for bioasays are indicated.
+Deltamethrin exposure conditions were 0.03% deltamethrin for 30 min for females and 0.015% deltamethrin for 25 min for males in order to account for their inherent lower insecticide tolerance.
 Mortality rates are indicated as mean ± SD.
 Distinct letters indicate significantly distinct means (Kruskal-Wallis test followed by post hoc pairwise Wilcoxon test with Bonferroni-Holm correction, N=5, p ≤ 0.05).

 Supplementary file 2 (.xlsx file).
 RNA-seq and CNV data sets.
 All protein coding genes showing a significant differential transcription (sheet ‘RNA-seq’) or a significant differential exonic coverage (sheet ‘CNV’) are shown.
 See methods for filtering conditions and thresholds.
 Gene descriptions beginning with a # were manually inferred from Blast X result.